Double Graded Absolutism

-His criticism is interesting, but the proposed solution is poor.
-It does not work out an answer for the problem and does not make a lengthy and careful exposition on how to "obey the commandment" and trust in God for the rest.
+Regarding the article “Graded Absolutism,” his criticism is interesting, but the proposed solution is poor.
+It does not work out an answer for the problem and does not make a lengthy and careful exposition on how to “obey the commandment” and trust in God for the rest.
 What commandment or commandments?
 Or does he think the dilemma does not exist here?

 I prefer the solution presented by Charles Hodge, in which he examines the question of a person's right to demand an answer to the question (in this case, the man with the gun).
 If he has no right to the answer, then to deceive him cannot be classified as a lie.
 I suspect that Cheung will say this is Christian sophism, but the evaluation of the person's right is something that should be done.

-1. "What commandment or commandments?"
+“What commandment or commandments?“

-If he is asking which commandment applies, then I would say that at least in principle, all of God's commandments are in force at the same time.
-I say "in principle" because, although "You shall not covet your neighbor's wife" is always in force, if the entire scenario has nothing to do with anyone's wife, then it is not directly relevant in that situation.
-But still, this does not mean that it is not in force — it just means that there is no wife for anyone to covet at that moment.
+If he is asking which commandment applies, then I would say that at least in principle, all of God’s commandments are in force at the same time.
+I say “in principle” because, although “You shall not covet your neighbor’s wife” is always in force, if the entire scenario has nothing to do with anyone’s wife, then it is not directly relevant in that situation.
+But still, this does not mean that it is not in force – it just means that there is no wife for anyone to covet at the moment.

 But if he is implying that we must select a commandment to apply, then he is arguing in a circle, since he assumes the type of reasoning used by graded absolutism without answering my objections against it.
 So if this is what he means, then he is not doing anything to defend graded absolutism, but he is merely asserting it again.

-2. "Or does he think the dilemma does not exist here?"
+“Or does he think the dilemma does not exist here?“

-Correct.
-There are no dilemmas, paradoxes, or contradictions — ever — in God's commandments, and in any situation.
+There are no dilemmas, paradoxes, or contradictions – ever – in God’s commandments, and in any situation.
 No one has ever shown that there is in fact a dilemma in the above scenario, or any other scenario.
 And asking this rhetorical question does not create a dilemma where there was none.

 The truth is that the tension in any so-called ethical dilemma is never between two or more of God's commandments, but between God's commandments and the person's own opinions and desires.

-3. "It does not work out an answer for the problem."
+“It does not work out an answer for the problem.“

 Actually, I did answer it, but he does not say what is wrong with my answer.
-Also, as indicated above, there is in fact no "problem" at all, and this is also part of the answer.
+Also, as indicated above, there is in fact no “problem” at all, and this is also part of the answer.
+It begs the question for him to simply assume again that there is a “problem” when I have already explained why there is no problem at all.
+If he wishes to insist that there is a dilemma, he will have to show it, rather than just assume it and disregard what I said.

-4. "…and does not make a lengthy and careful exposition on how to 'obey the commandment' and trust in God for the rest."
+“…and does not make a lengthy and careful exposition on how to ‘obey the commandment’ and trust in God for the rest.“

-5. "If he has no right to the answer, then to deceive him cannot be classified as a lie."
+“If he has no right to the answer, then to deceive him cannot be classified as a lie.“

 WHY?
 Who made up this rule?
 Where is it in the Bible?
 "Thou shalt not bear false witness unless the person does not have a right to the truth"?!